giovannipiccioli/glikonal/README.md

 ## How to cite
-To cite this repository use INCLUDE HERE PAPER REFERENCE
+To cite this repository use

+ Piccioli, G. (2024).
+Computing an Aircraft's Gliding Range and Minimal Return Altitude in Presence of Obstacles and Wind. arXiv preprint arXiv:2407.18056

 ## References
-1. PAPER
+1. Piccioli, G. (2024).
+Computing an Aircraft's Gliding Range and Minimal Return Altitude in Presence of Obstacles and Wind. arXiv preprint arXiv:2407.18056

 2. Sethian, J. A. (1996).
 A fast marching level set method for monotonically advancing fronts. *Proceedings of the National Academy of Sciences, 93*(4), 1591–1595. https://doi.org/10.1073/pnas.93.4.1591
 3. Sethian, J. A., & Vladimirsky, A. (2003).
 Ordered upwind methods for static Hamilton-Jacobi equations: Theory and algorithms.
 SIAM Journal on Numerical Analysis, 41(1), 325-363.